jonisf87/fwk-plawrightBack/README.md

 ## 📝 Project Goals & Implementation Notes
-- Automate both registration and login flows (UI or API fallback if CAPTCHA blocks UI registration)
+- Automate registration, login, and parallel user flows (UI or API fallback if CAPTCHA or overlays block UI)
 - Validate both successful and failed registrations (password regex) and logins (valid/invalid credentials)
 - Store credentials for login reuse
-- Use POM and Cucumber for maintainable, readable tests
+- Use POM and Cucumber for maintainable, readable, and robust tests
-- Ensure robust error message detection and credential handling for both flows
+- Ensure robust error message detection, credential handling, and modal/overlay resilience for all flows

 ---